-"Merge Down: Reconsidering Flatness within Kate Petley's Nomadic Pictorial Spaces," Peripheral Vision Issue 1, 2017.
+"Merge Down: Reconsidering Flatness within Kate Petley's Nomadic Pictorial Spaces," Peripheral Vision no. 1, 2017.

-Scott Gleeson, "Skinny Dip: An Interview with Kelsey Anne Heimerman," Peripheral Vision Issue 1, 2016.
+"Skinny Dip: An Interview with Kelsey Anne Heimerman," Peripheral Vision no. 1, 2016.

-"Fantasy + Comparison: A Prospective Model of Viewer Engagement For Colleen and Justin Shull's Paper Doll Transmissions," Peripheral Vision Issue 0, 2016.
+"Fantasy + Comparison: A Prospective Model of Viewer Engagement For Colleen and Justin Shull's Paper Doll Transmissions," Peripheral Vision no. 0, 2016.

-"My Eyes Are Down Here: An Interview with Juliet Martin," Peripheral Vision Issue 2, 2016.
+"My Eyes Are Down Here: An Interview with Juliet Martin," Peripheral Vision no. 2, 2016.

 "Bat-Ami Rivlin In The Flesh," Peripheral Vision no. 3, 2016.